wiring-neurons/NeuronCore-FPGA-Pro/README.md

 # NeuronCore FPGA Complete Tool Chain Installation for Linux

+### Linux New Version

 <details>
 <summary> Install on Linux New Version CLICK HERE </summary>
 <br>

 #### This has been tried and tested for Linux Ubuntu 20.04 LTS Focal Fiesta, if you are installing in any other version it may not work

+#### If you already have linux you can skip the ISO file part and start with Prerequisites
+#### If you don't have linux and if you are planning to install on Windows using VM then go with the ISO file part and then continue

 <details> <summary> How to install ISO file and start a VM </summary>
 <br>